rxseven/docker-playground/README.md

 ### Accessing installed dependencies

-When the development container is creating, Docker creates a volume named `onigiri-webapp_node_modules` for persisting dependencies and bind to `/usr/src/app/node_modules` directory inside `onigiri-webapp-local` container.
+When the development container is creating, Docker creates a volume named `onigiri-webapp_node_modules` for persisting dependencies and binds to `/usr/src/app/node_modules` directory inside `onigiri-webapp-local` container.
 To verify that the volume exists, run the command below:

 ```sh
 docker volume ls